Ortglatou/Ortglatou/README.md

 ## 🔭 I’m currently working on

-Currently working on my completion of course work, it's an approach to the traveling sallesman problem using division and conquer
+Currently working on my completion of course work, it's an approach to the travelling salesman problem using division and conquer

 ## 🌱 I’m currently learning